Wednesday, August 13, 2025

 Bales of paper from a recycling center upstream still rest in a ditch.

 Our city is changed.
 So many people have moved away.
-On our street alone, which has about 20 houses...two now stand empty.
+On our street alone, which has about 20 houses...three now stand empty.
 I drove through another community recently with more than ten homes up for sale.
 Houses used to be in extreme demand and now they stand empty.
 We keep moving forward and hope that we will rise as a stronger, more resilient community.
 It is going to take a long time.

 Blessings, Dawn